-Voice of the Pet — post funny photos of pets at your business, with a funny quip about what they’re thinking.
+- Voice of the Pet — post cute photos of pets at your business, with a funny quip about what they’re thinking.

-Pet Tales — ask willing customers to participate in short videos, Facebook Live broadcasts or Instagram Stories answering one or two questions like, “How do you feel about being able to bring your pet to pet-friendly businesses like ours?”
+- Pet Tales — ask willing customers to participate in short videos, Facebook Live broadcasts or Instagram Stories answering one or two questions like, “How do you feel about being able to bring your dog to pet-friendly businesses like ours?”

-Quotes — post humorous or inspiring quotations about pets, accompanied by photos from pets who visit your business.
+- Quotes — post humorous or inspiring quotations about dogs and cats, accompanied by photos from pets who visit your business.

-Remember, you aren’t limited to pets inside your business — you can get great content by stepping out to the sidewalk too!
+Remember, you aren’t limited to dogs and cats inside your business — you can get great content by stepping out to the sidewalk too!

 Pet photography tips

-Holding a treat or toy by the camera is a great way to keep the pet focused on you for the photo.
+- Holding a treat or toy by the camera is a great way to keep a dog or cat focused on you for the photo.
 Just be sure to follow through by handing it over when done — teasing a pet can upset him or her.